-How to enjoy a beautiful day at the “Niagara of Pennsylvania” – Bushkill Falls in the wooded Pocono Mountains.
+How to enjoy a beautiful day with your entire family at the “Niagara of Pennsylvania” – Bushkill Falls in the wooded Pocono Mountains.

 When I was younger, I felt like I could do almost anything.
 If you asked me to do something or go somewhere, I was always down.
 Somehow over the years, my self confidence has seriously wavered and I am often less likely to try new things – like hiking waterfalls.

 My family hiked Bushkill Falls and I won’t lie, I was nervous!
+(HAHA!)
 But how do you show your kids that mom feels like she is not up for the task for hiking and seeing these beautiful falls?
 This great place is one of the most famous scenic attractions in the Keystone State.

-Bushkill Falls is a popular destination for New York since it is about an hour and 45 minutes away.
-It is also a popular destination for those visiting Great Wolf Lodge or the other waterparks in the Poconos as well.
+Bushkill Falls in Northeastern Pennsylvania is a popular destination from New York and New Jersey since it is only about an hour and 45 minutes away.
+It is also a popular destination for those visiting the Delaware Water Gap, Great Wolf Lodge or the other waterparks in the Poconos as well.

 What should you have with you on your hike at Bushkill Falls?

 - Sturdy Sneakers or hiking boots

 - Money for admission and the other activities such as mini golf, mining and paddle boats.